Parliamentary.ai

 Overview

 The Road Traffic (Congestion Reduction) Bill aims to reduce traffic congestion in England and Wales by placing a legal duty on local traffic authorities and police forces to minimize delays caused by road incidents.
-This includes improving incident management and developing better contingency plans for managing traffic flow around obstructions.
+This involves quicker incident clearance, improved traffic management, and better contingency planning.

 Description

-This bill amends existing legislation (the Traffic Management Act 2004 and the Police Act 1996).
+This Bill amends existing legislation (Traffic Management Act 2004 and Police Act 1996).
 Key changes include:

-- Local Traffic Authorities: A stronger emphasis on minimizing congestion becomes a core part of their duties.
-They must establish contingency plans for directing traffic around road closures and publish annual reports on prolonged road closures, detailing their causes and the actions taken.
+• Local Traffic Authorities: A stronger emphasis is placed on minimizing congestion in their network management duties.
+They must establish contingency plans for directing traffic around obstructions and publish annual reports on road closures, detailing their duration, cause, and actions taken.

-- Police Authorities: Police forces must incorporate into their local policing plans a requirement to minimize congestion resulting from road incidents.
-Road closures should only be a last resort, and for the shortest necessary time.
+• Police Authorities: Their local policing plans must now include a requirement to minimize congestion during road incidents.
+Road closures should be a last resort, implemented for the shortest necessary time.

 Government Spending